ngParty/NG6-starter/README.md

 ## Running the app
 NG6 uses Gulp to build and start the dev environment.
 After you have installed all dependencies you can now run the app.
-Run `gulp` to start a dev server and watch all files.
+Run `gulp` to start a dev server, compile typescript and watch all files.
 The port will displayed to you.

 ### Gulp tasks
 Without Webpack's required build step, serving is easy and you choose when you are ready to build now

 Here's a list of possible Gulp task to run:
 * `serve` (also default `gulp`)